 Hmmmm..: Not sure how to answer.
 Many an unfortunate individual has actually cracked their head in the snow and been preserved for several hours with complete recovery.
 How long were you proposing to preserve things?
 There is no way to remove the brain from the body without detaching the spinal cord - this would be a major stumbling block to preserving anything of use.... ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Inflammation of the meninges brain and spinal cord

-- Inflammation of the membranes around the brain and spinal cord
+- Anatomy and physiology of the brain and spinal cord

 - Inflammation of the meninges and the brain